dragonflyR/RepData_PeerAssessment1/PA1_template.md

 actnew$wde <- as.factor(actnew$wde)
 ```

-Two line charts are drawn below to compare the daily activity pattern between weekdays and weekends:
+Two line charts are drawn below to compare the daily activity pattern between weekdays and weekends (saved as plot4.png).

 ```r